-E.6 Results Service:
+E.6 Results Service.

 There is a need to provide a timely and accurate results service to the competitors.
-It is preferable that a computerised score programme be used to process the results to ensure an adequate style of presentation and accuracy.
-However a hard copy of all results is to be maintained in the event of computer failure.
+It is compulsory that an accurate electronic scoring program be used to process the results to ensure an adequate style of presentation and accuracy.
+However, a hard copy of all results is to be maintained in the event of computer failure.
 Scoring should be done in a private and secure area, restricted to official technical staff only.
 All targets marking should be conducted by at least two delegated Technical Officials, one to undertake primary marking using approved equipment.
 Target score to be displayed on the face of the target.
 A scoring plug is to be used at all official matches.
-Appointed by the Match Director to score targets, the Score Officer(s) must have approved scoring plugs for each calibre needed.
+Appointed by the Match Director to score targets, the Score Officer(s) must use the same plug for the entire competition.
+The plug for all classes shall be a .224 scoring plug.

-E.7 Results Posting:
+E.7 Results Posting.

 Adequate notice boards are required to post results progressively during the competition.
 Such should be easily accessible both to competitors and the public.
 No competitor or persons from the public are allowed to touch any target until 30 minutes at the end of the championship day has lapsed.
 It should be clearly stated in the Championship instructions, where Official Results will be posted to ensure no confusion over protest requirements.